What is Liquidity in Matched Betting? An Overview

 The pop up calculators in the Oddsmatcher Tool then also show you the available liquidity of a bet, and also warn you when the liquidity at the exchange is lower than your lay stake worked out by the calculator.

-For beginners the pre-set signup offer filters on the Oddsmatching software are also set up so that you are automatically not shown bets which have a liquidity lower than what your lay stake amounts will likely be in most cases.
+For Matched Betting beginners, the pre-set signup offer filters on the Oddsmatching software are also set up so that you are automatically not shown bets which have a liquidity lower than what your lay stake amounts will likely be in most cases.

 All these tools are only available to our Platinum Members, so if you want to get started Matched Betting and don't want to worry about liquidity at the betting exchange then we’d recommend upgrading to Platinum now.